segmentio/segment-docs/src/connections/destinations/catalog/airship/index.md

 Use this destination to send `track` events to Airship for message triggering and analytics.

-For more information about the [track API call](https://segment.com/docs/connections/spec/track/) review the Segment spec.
-An example call would look like:
+For more information about the Track API call review the Segment [Track]((/docs/connections/spec/track/)) spec.
+An example call looks like:

 ```
 analytics.track('Product Clicked', {